 Such a great way to get started.
 They’re already performing rhythm in time with each other and we haven’t even played a note on the ukulele yet!
 As a bonus, there was no need to say ”Excuse me… I’m starting now… attention please!”

 Once you do start picking, you can keep verbal instructions to a minimum and get playing right away by saying, “As soon as you hear what I’m doing, do it with me.”
-Even the very first day when you are teaching the open strings, try repeating a simple rhythm such as ta ta titi ta and your students will quickly join in.
+Even the very first day when you are teaching the open strings, try repeating a simple rhythm such as ta ta titi ta and your students will quickly join in, this is a great way to teach rhythm.
 You can play softly enough (and they will quiet down with you) to give instructions about proper position for your thumb, the name of the string, etc, while they are continuing to repeat the pattern.
-This works just as well with adults and kids.
+This works to teach rhythm just as well with adults and kids.

 I love that you don’t need to ask for their attention; just go.